huyenhoang/Websites/README.md

 # Websites
-A simple responsive websitebuild using HTML, CSS, and Javascript.
+A simple responsive website for an imaginary vegan donut shop build using HTML, CSS, and Javascript.